ozgursedef/fact/README.md

 `static final int MAXMEMORY = 3008;`
 `static final int STEP = 64;`

-To compile;
+Use the commands below for compilation:

 `cd performance_analyzer`
 `mvn clean; mvn install -DskipTests`

-This step is reading function parameters through lambdaConfiguration.json file from the fact/(root).
-Simply write down your lambda services name and payload if is available;
+This step is for retrieving function parameters from the lambdaConfiguration.json file that is located at the folder fact/(root).
+These parameters include the name of the lambda service and payload, if any available, e.g.,

 `"service": {
   "name":"example_service_name",